jywu20/Notes/Linguistics/methodology/basic-linguistic-theory.md

 The chapter is worth a thorough reading.
 Opinions from a generative linguist who also works with natural data can be found in [this blog](http://ordinaryworkinggrammarian.blogspot.com/2019/10/two-kinds-of-data-in-syntactic-fieldwork.html
 ).

+# Topics not covered in the volumes

+It's kind of strange that adverbs are not frequently mentioned.
+There are some discussion about how adverbs can be constructed from adjectives, but that's all. [*Describing morphosyntax*](describing-morphosyntax.md#34) is about this topic, but it doesn't contain useful information, either, beside emphasizing "adverb is a catch-all category".
+In well-written grammars, Jacques 2021 just [lists possible adverbs](../Sino-Tibetan/茶堡话.md#adverbs) in chapters describing environments where they occur.
+A [similar approach](../English/CGEL.md#terms-and-definitions) is taken by CEGL (Quirk et al 1985).
+Their role is just like verb affixes.

+# References

+Jacques, Guillaume.
+2021.
+A grammar of Japhug.
+(Comprehensive Grammar Library 1).
+Berlin: Language Science Press.
+DOI: 10.5281/zenodo.4548232

+Quirk, Randolph, Sidney Greenbaum, Geoffrey Leech, & Jan Svartvik.
+A Comprehensive Grammar of the English Language, Longman, 1985.